C451/Super-Brain-Wallet/README.md

 ### Features

-* 8x8 Image with 4 bit per pixel (total 256 bits).
+* 8x8 Image with 4 bits per pixel (total 256 bits).
 * Classic Apple II Palette.
 * The image XORed with sha-256 hash of the password.
 * Built with Svelte